24072 some vikaraNa ←

 These roots that end in san are called desiderative roots ( des in inria) by some, but sananta is less of a misnomer.
 Shorter too.

-See san summary for a list of rules related to san.
+See san summary for some of rules involving san.

 KAZIKA iSikarma yo dhaturiSiNaiva samAnakartRkaH, tasmAdicchAyAm arthe vA san pratyayo bhavati. karmatvaM samAnakartRkatvaM ca dhAtorarthadvArakam. karTum icchati. cikIrSati. jihIrSati. dhAtugrahanaM kim? sopasargAdutpattir mA bhUt. prakaRtum aicchat prAcikIrSat. karmaNaH iti kim? karaNAn mA bhUt. gamanena icchati. samAnakartRkatiti kim? devadattasya bhojanam icchati yajJadattaH. icchAyAm iti kim? kartuM jAnAti. vAvacanAd vAkyam api bhavati. dhAtoH iti vidhAnAdatra sanaH ArdhadhAtukasaMjJA bhavati, na pUrvatra.
 AzaGkAyAm upasaMkhyAnam.
 AzaGke patiSyati kUlam, pipatiSati kUlam. zvA mumUrSati. icchAsannantAt pratiSedho vaktavyaH. cikIrSitum icchati. vizeSaNaM kim? jugupsiSate. mImAMsiSate. zaiSikAnmatubarthIyAcchaiSiko matubarthikaH. sarUpaH pratyayo neSTaH sanantAn na saniSyate.